-Essay on Children’s Day for Students
+Essay on Children’s Day for Students and Childrens

-Writing is an essential part of a child’s academic years at school.
-It helps them to be articulate and increases their vocabulary; and honing good writing skills at an early age is great for your child’s development.
-However, if writing doesn’t come easily to you (our readers, including teachers, students as well as parents), you can benefit from creating an full-fledged write-up from our outline blog of a Children’s day essay.
+Writing is an essential part of a child’s academic years at the school.
+It helps them to be articulate and increases their vocabulary, and honing good writing skills at an early age is great for your child’s development.
+However, if writing doesn’t come easily to you (our readers, including teachers, students as well as parents), you can benefit from creating a full-fledged write-up from our outline blog of a Children’s day essay.
 This write-up is prepared with the intent of helping each of our reader to create their own essay for school assignments and improving their skills of article writing.

 With Children’s Day about to be celebrated on the 14th of November, this topic will be, of course, trending for schools across India.
 By way of this article, we have tried to make things a little easier for the teachers, parents as well as the students.
-We don’t appreciate spoon feeding, therefore we are providing you with a useful model to follow; by categorising the main points, organising the paragraphs into an order and most importantly, giving you tips to write.
+We don’t appreciate spoon feeding, therefore we are providing you with a useful model to follow; by categorizing the main points, organizing the paragraphs into an order and most importantly, giving you tips to write.
 Let’s keep it simple yet interesting!

 We would appreciate if you can send in your feedback or write about it in the comments’ section, so we can cover as many ‘Festivals’ and ‘Important days’ through this activity.
 Here goes:

 Introductions play a very important role in any essay.

 - The first rule is to get the reader interested, as well as raise the topic of discussion in the very first sentence.

 - Background information about the topic being written on is also very important.
 This is the “Whys”.